Voltage Transformer (Three-Phase)

 Details

-The value of magnetic induction at zero time.
+The value of magnetic induction at time zero.

 Dependencies

-To use this parameter, set the parameter Magnetization inductance parameterized by to .
-Magnetic flux density versus magnetic field strength characteristic with hysteresis
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 |